 [5] Applying the Needs of a Parent’s Other Dependents as a Deviation Criterion

-Where a parent has a child from another relationship, the courts distinguish between a qualified child and the child for whom support is being determined as, a deviation criterion in determining the applicability of the child support guidelines.
+Where a parent has a child from another relationship, the courts distinguish between a qualified child and the child for whom support is being determined as a deviation criterion in determining the applicability of the child support guidelines.
 A qualified child is one who lives with and is dependent upon the parent, whose support is not being determined, and whose parent did not deduct from gross income the amount of support being paid for that child.
 Regs.
 Conn.
 State Agencies, § 46b-215a-2c(d).
 The deviation is only permitted in the following circumstances:

 1. If a qualified child has resources available to him or her.
 Regs.
 Conn.
 State Agencies, § 46b-215a-5c(b)(4)(A).

-2. Child care expenses incurred for the qualified child, but only to deviate from the presumptive child care contribution in the child support guidelines for an initial child support award or in defense against a modification award.
+2. Childcare expenses incurred for the qualified child, but only to deviate from the presumptive child care contribution in the child support guidelines for an initial child support award or in defense against a modification award.
 Regs.
 Conn.
 State Agencies, § 46b-215a-5c(b)(4)(B).

 3. Support payments by a parent for a dependent child who is not residing with that parent.
 Regs.
 Conn.
 State Agencies, § 46b-215a-5c(b)(4)(C).